14islands/14islands-com-v2/app/blog/_posts/2016-09-22-mobile-apps-without-native-technologies.md

 Cordova is a native wrapper for web technologies (HTML, CSS, JavaScript).
 It basically uses native web-view on each platform as a wrapper and provides access to device capabilities through JavaScript APIs.
 The idea is build once, work everywhere.

-iOS, Android, Windows Moble and other platforms are supported by Cordova.
+iOS, Android, Windows Mobile and other platforms are supported by Cordova.
 This works great for companies that want apps on many platforms and are able to settle for a modest user experience.
 I’ve seen really nice apps built with Cordova, we’ve even [built some ourselves](https://14islands.com/blog/2016/03/03/why-we-chose-react-for-hybrid-app/).

 The main downside is not having the ability to use native components  when working inside web views.
 Cordova also cannot provide 100% access to all platform features.
-Check out [plugin directory](https://cordova.apache.org/plugins/) to see what capabilites are available.
+Check out the [plugin directory](https://cordova.apache.org/plugins/) to see what capabilites are available.

 An extra benefit of Cordova is being able to use same code both on web and native platforms.
 Responsive web design principles can make it work on all screen sizes.